EbyChacko/project2_game/README.md

 And a variety of technologies used, including:

 - HTML: HTML is the standard markup language used to create web pages.
 It provides the structure and content of the website.

 - CSS: CSS is used to style the website and control its layout.
 It is used to add colors, fonts, and other design elements to the website.

 - JavaScript: JavaScript is a programming language used to add interactivity and dynamic functionality to the website.
 It is used to create animations, validate forms, and more.

 - Photoshop: Photoshop is an image editor and wireframe tool used to create the wireframe for the website.
 It allows designers to create a visual representation of the website's layout and structure.
+It is also used to create the GIF files  as well.

 - GitHub: GitHub is a web-based platform used for version control and collaboration.
 It allows developers to store and manage their code, track changes, and work together on projects.

 Overall, these technologies were used to create a functional and visually appealing website that provides a fun and interactive learning experience for its users.